 On the coast, the Languedoc offers a huge selection of pristine beaches.
 Head to Espiguette to wander along miles of unspoilt sand dunes and find a secluded spot away from the tourist throngs.
 Or visit La Franqui where you can wind-surf and paddle on the lake or swim and snorkel in the ocean.
 Wherever you go, beach bars will serve up local seafood and drinks, and the famously hospitable locals will make you feel right at home.

 For those seeking an urban escape, the drive from Perpignan to Barcelona or Bordeaux is easily manageable for day trips, and there will be unexpected delights along the way to enjoy as well.

 Getting around Perpignan

 The best way to experience the city centre is by foot or by bike - so be sure to spend some time touring the markets, restaurants and churches without the need for a car.
 However, to reach the coast or the hills, a rental car is a sensible option (although traffic can be heavy in peak season).
 Visitors can easily reach Barcelona by train, making a day trip simple to organise.

 Getting downtown from the airport

-Visitors booking cheap flights to Perpignan land at Perpignan airport (PGF), and will only have a short distance to travel to get to the city centre.
+Visitors taking flights to Perpignan will land at Perpignan airport (PGF), and will only have a short distance to travel to get to the city centre.
 Catch a bus from the arrivals terminal which goes straight into the city centre, hail a taxi or pre-book one of the many shuttle services to the hotel.